 - All-weather grip works well in wet conditions

-- Patented leather-mix offers superior flexibility and feel
+- Patented leather-mix provides superior flexibility and feel

-- Higher price point makes glove ideal for serious golfers
+- Higher price point makes the glove ideal for serious golfers

 - Softer leather wears down faster than a standard glove

-Footjoy has long held the billing of being the top glove maker in the golf equipment industry and their latest, the StaSof, delivers the high-quality fabric and performance you’d long expect from the company.
+Footjoy has long been billed as the top golf gloves maker in the golf equipment industry, and their latest, the StaSof, delivers the high-quality fabric and performance you’d expect from the company.

 Outstanding Gripping Power